-The result in this paper is under the consideration of a single hop network.
-Yet the result is applicable to a multi-hop network as well.
+The results in this paper are under the consideration of a single hop network.
+Yet they are applicable to a multi-hop network as well.
 However, more problems will be involved, such as the effect of interference, MAC design, and so on.
-Our future work will look into the detailed cross layer design of the network, including cooperation-intended cluster-based routing, medium access issues in the intra-cluster communications, and more information theoretic analysis of the coding technique and network capacity.
+Our future work will look into the detailed cross layer design of the network, including cooperation-intended cluster-based routing, medium access issues in the intra-cluster communications, network performance from all aspects, and more information theoretic analysis of the coding technique and network capacity.